Cosamentale/TemporalSpace_Documentation/Mouvement Recording.md

 The aim of creating these textures would be to use an AI model to generate content once users have finished interacting with the system.
 We planned to use a lightweight-gan model either to enlarge the image and thus predict a possible continuation of the movement, or to generate a new image to have a virtual double.

+At the moment, the image resolution (64x64 pixels) has been chosen arbitrarily, for the sole reason that it allows you to create a large set of images more quickly.
+With this resolution, it takes around 1min14s to capture (64*64/60fps), compared with 4 min55s for a 128x128 pixel image (note that this time can double if you switch to 30 fps capture).

+Finally, one of the main questions that remains to be resolved before capturing a large set of images is which positions we want to use to train this model, as only the head seems too few, but conversely all the data ("nose", "leftShoulder", "rightShoulder", "leftElbow", "rightElbow", "leftWrist", "rightWrist", "leftHip", "rightHip", "leftKnee", "rightKnee", "leftAnkle", "rightAnkle") can make each image represent a much shorter time or be much larger.